 Please read the following instructions on filling out forms carefully.
 Your Planned Class Schedule and New Freshman Form must be completed and emailed by May 13 so that you can enroll in classes for Fall.

 PLANNED CLASS SCHEDULE

-Your Planned Class Schedule (PCS) lists the courses you intend to take in Fall 2015.
+Your Planned Class Schedule (PCS) lists the courses you intend to take in Fall 2016.
 Your adviser uses the completed PCS to approve your choice of courses before you come to CalSO (Cal Student Orientation), where you begin the enrollment process.
 You will receive the approved PCS at CalSO.
-It will include your adviser code, which you must have in order to use UC Berkeley's enrollment system (Tele-BEARS).

 Choosing your first semester courses

 For the first semester, freshmen are expected to enroll in the following courses:

 - Math (usually 1A or 1B, depending on your AP exam scores; see next section)

 - English R1A or equivalent (or College Writing R1A; see below for details)

 - Chemistry and Chemical Biology majors: Chemistry 96

 - Chemical Engineering majors: Chemical & Biomolecular Engineering 40